-103. The master of a ship shall have the same lien for his remuneration, and all disbursements or liabilities properly made or incurred by him on account of the ship, as a seafarer has for his wages.
+103. The master of a ship shall have the same lien for that person's remuneration, and all disbursements or liabilities properly made or incurred by that person on account of the ship, as a seafarer has for that person's wages.